 Requirements of each placement are developed individually with the placement and supervisor.
-Placements are with the placement and supervisor.
 Placements are completed on Tuesdays and Thursdays.
 Note: Students may not enrol in any other daytime courses on these days.

 Prerequisite: admission to the honours program Students complete a research project on a topic of interest to them, related to the field of child and youth study, under faculty supervision.
 Sample projects include interviews, surveys, media studies, literature reviews, policy analyses, and observation studies.
 The outcome will normally be an oral presentation and a written thesis.